fluffy-cakes/power_of_awk/README.md

 ## Markdown Generator

-On a clients project we used Terraform `.tfvars` files to help build out the hub and spoke environment under the organisational structure of the inhouse project names, and the region where they are deployed, resulting in files called `networking_hub.tfvars` or `networking_spoke.tfvars`.
+On a clients project we used Terraform `.tfvars` files to help build out the hub and spoke environment under the organisational structure of the inhouse project names and the region where they are deployed, resulting in files called `networking_hub.tfvars` or `networking_spoke.tfvars`.
 There were quite a number  projects, which resulted in a lot of Org sub folders.
 In order to easily identify the networking structure of each client at a glance (their virtual network name/CIDR, and the subnet names/CIDRs), I developed a Markdown file generator that automatically ran whenever anyone pushed a PR that touched these subfolders.
 It would initiate the repo being downloaded, a new Markdown file generated, and then compares the new file with the old; if there are any changes to the file, a PR will automatically be raised by a PR Bot.

 I have scripted two ways to do this; the first is with pure AWK functionality that depends upon the code structure of the file, whereas the second is using a third party application (https://github.com/tmccombs/hcl2json) that converts the `.tfvars` to JSON, performs a JQ query on selected objects, and then uses AWK to print the results.
-By far the best way to perform this is to use the `hcl2json` tool; because it uses JSON to parse the object, there's less chances of things going wrong using an AWK script (bad indentation and whatnot).
+By far the best way to perform this is to use the `hcl2json` tool because it uses JSON to parse the object; there's less chances of things going wrong using an AWK script (bad indentation and whatnot).
 Take note that introducing a third party tool can add some security concerns which could require compliance to sign off on using it.
 I won't go into the full details outlining each line of the scripts I've posted, I'll leave that up to your technological knowhow and understanding to decipher them, however here's a selected comparison in code using pure AWK abilities vs HCL2JSON with AWK.

 ```awk
 # pure AWK of 'special subnets'